koho/coredns-chinadns/README.md

 * **TO...** are the main destination endpoints to forward to.
 We usually add a dns server inside China to this list.
 * `fallback` specifies the fallback upstream servers.
   * `TO...` are the fallback destination endpoints to forward to.
 We usually add a dns server outside China to this list.
+* `reload` change the period between each database file reload.
+A time of zero seconds disables the feature.
+  Examples of valid durations: "300ms", "1.5h" or "2h45m".
+See Go's [time](https://godoc.org/time) package.
+Default is 30s.

 ## Examples